 What should I know before going to Amsterdam?

-Amsterdam also has many great museums such as Van Gogh Museum which you should stop by for an afternoon on a rainy day or before catching your flight home.
+Amsterdam is a unique and wonderful city with art and culture oozing from every corner of the ancient cobblestone streets.
+Amsterdam has many great features, including its long history and quaint houses of Amsterdam canal houses dating back to the 17th century.
+Amsterdam also has many great museums, such as the Van Gogh Museum, which you should stop by for an afternoon on a rainy day or before catching your flight home.

-- 16 Best Amsterdam Food You Need to Have
+- Best Amsterdam Food You Need to Have

 - How Many Days Do You Need in Amsterdam